miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Malkavian "sewer-cabbie" rat and interesting place types.
 +Swapped Igor's .38 with GLOCK 19 and fixed Beckett's "wait" cutscene.
 +Recreated library level with quest and missing Hallowbrook atrium.
-+Added Heather to sewers for Nosferatu that miss her on the streets.
++Added Heather to sewers for Nosferatu and delayed Vick's arena exit.
 +Moved finding out about the Gargoyle XP to avoid preferring sides.
 Removed theatre intro extras and a computer being hackable too soon.
 Hid an invisible block at the theatre and fixed sick bum respawning.